-Description The contents of the specified data memory, accumulator and the carry flag are added si-
+Description The contents of the specified data memory, accumulator and the carry flag are added simultaneously, leaving the result in the specified data memory.

 Operation $[m] \leftarrow ACC+[m]+C$

 ADD A,[m] Add data memory to the accumulator

 Description The contents of the specified data memory and the accumulator are added.
 The result is stored in the accumulator.